Arijit166/LibraEase/README.md

 # 📘 LibraEase

-LibraryEase is a Python-based Library Management System designed for small institutions and personal use.
+LibraEase is a Python-based Library Management System designed for small institutions and personal use.
 It offers a fully-featured GUI for managing books, members, borrow/return workflows, and analytics, with separate panels for admin and users.

 ## 🚀 Features
 ### Admin Panel